 Roofing including roof space

 Repair category 2

-Notes Loose and broken roof slating was noted along with limited air flow within the roof void area.
-Roof coverings are of an age and style where a degree of regular ongoing maintenance should be anticipated.
-More extensive overhaul work may be required in future.
+Notes Cracked cement details were noted along with spots of moss growth and general wear and tear.
+Condensation/limited air flow was evident within the roof void area along with limited insulation.
+The roof is of an age and style where a degree of regular ongoing maintenance will be required.

-Rainwater fittings Repair category 2 Notes Some of the rainwater goods/waste pipes are of an older style and have suffered corrosion.
-Maintenance is required and gutters/downpipes checked during heavy rainfall.
+Rainwater fittings Repair category 1 Notes Within the limitations of our inspection rainwater goods were seen to be free from significant defect.
 We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.